Skull Base & Spine Dissection Lab Simulation Center

 Neurosurgery Residency Skills Curriculum

-Each Monday, neurosurgery residents attend an anatomy or didactic lecture pertaining to a particular approach that residents will be practicing that day.
-This weekly lecture also includes an anatomy quiz.
-Afterward, neurosurgery residents practice different surgical approaches pertaining to their respective level of training including pterional, orbitozygomatic, bifrontal, eyebrow, retrosigmoid, far lateral, and suboccipital craniotomies in addition to microvascular dissection using placenta models.
+Each Wednesday, neurosurgery residents attend a didactic conference.
+Residents also attend a monthly skills lab with cadaver dissection and discussion of surgical approaches including pterional, orbitozygomatic, bifrontal, eyebrow, retrosigmoid, far lateral, and suboccipital craniotomies in addition to microvascular dissection using placenta models.
 There are also endoscopic simulators for developing flexible endoscopy skills.

 Each station is equipped with a microscope and surgical instruments similar to what is used in the operating room in order to provide an effective translational experience from the lab to the surgical theater.
 Residents also participate in spine labs with cadaveric dissections and surgical approaches taught by our spine faculty and in the past, have collaborated with UNC orthopedic surgery residents as well as Duke neurosurgery residents.
 UNC Neurosurgery has also hosted guest surgeons from other institutions across the globe who have volunteered their time to further neurosurgical education.